FZ-Omer/Docker-containerization/README.md

 STEP 1:
         Docker installation on our server.
-Kindly go through the below documentations for step by step process https://docs.docker.com/engine/install/ubuntu/ --- follow the first method which is Install using the apt repository
+Kindly go through the below documentations for step by step process https://docs.docker.com/engine/install/ubuntu/ --- follow the first method which is Install using the apt repository Make sure you are logged in in the hosting side server also.

 STEP 2:
        Pull the image to our server docker engine from docker hub using: